Your choice of email marketing service could have a serious impact on your company’s reputation – not to mention your bottom line.

 - you are just looking for email marketing, without social media integration or CRM

-- you are on a tight budget or just starting out
+- you are on a tight budget or just starting out (Mailchimp’s free plan may be the best place to start)

 If you fall into the second category, consider starting with Mailchimp and moving to HubSpot as your business grows.
 Over the long run, I have no doubt that HubSpot can do more for your business.
 HubSpot’s built-in tools give you opportunities to grow your customer base and sales that you’ll only get with Mailchimp if you subscribe to a bunch of additional services.